kumuluz/kumuluzee-samples/jax-rs/README.md

         List<Customer> customers = Database.getCustomers();
         return Response.ok(customers).build();
     }

+    //Additional resource methods and sub-resources
 }
 ```

+### Run the service

-To run the example use the commands as described in previous sections.
+To run the example, use the commands as described in previous sections.